-Balanced funds are investment products which invest in a mix of assets, mainly comprising debt and equity; such funds are often oriented towards one or the other, with a larger share invested in that asset class.
+Balanced funds are investment products that invest in a mix of assets, mainly comprising debt and equity; such funds are often oriented towards one or the other, with a larger share invested in that asset class.
 Balanced funds are also called asset allocation funds.

 Balanced funds are taxed according to the major asset class in the fund.
 One with an equity orientation (at least with 65 percent) will be taxed like an equity Mutual Funds.